smartpcr/aks-bootstrap/src/aks-wizard/OneCS.Web/ClientApp/README.md

 For example, see the sections on [adding a stylesheet](#adding-a-stylesheet) and [adding images and fonts](#adding-images-fonts-and-files).
 This mechanism provides a number of benefits:

-* Scripts and stylesheets get minified and bundled together to avoid extra network requests.
+* scripts and stylesheets get minified and bundled together to avoid extra network requests.
 * Missing files cause compilation errors instead of 404 errors for your users.
 * Result filenames include content hashes so you don’t need to worry about browsers caching their old versions.